asllop/RunPack/TUTORIAL.md

 ## 2. Arithmetic & Logic operations

 We have already seen some of them.
 Arithmetic operations can work either with integers or floats, but can't mix them.
-There are five: addition, subtraction, multiplication, division, and remainder of a division.
+There are five words, for addition, subtraction, multiplication, division, and remainder of a division.

 ```
 wipe